buildo/avenger/README.md

 **It's explicit**: the invalidate phase, starting from a potentially (half) filled cache, should invalidate (aka delete) specific cached values that we know could now be obsolete.
 This overrides any caching policy, it just *deletes*.

-It is recursive: invalidating a node, the entire *downset* for that node is considered obsolete as well and thus all cached values (matching current input `A`) of *dependents* of that node are deleted as well.
+It is recursive: invalidating a node, all cached values (matching current input `A`) of *dependents* of that node are considered obsolete and thus deleted.

 ### refetch

 Which fetches should be re-run (`fetch()`ed) after the invalidation phase?

-**It's implicit**: the system knows exactly which are the `fetch` functions we want to re-run at any point in time, given it knows if someone is *observing* each cached fetch or not.
+**It's implicit**: the system knows exactly which are the `fetch` functions we want to re-run at any point in time, given it knows if someone is observing each cached fetch or not.
 Only observed fetches are re-`fetch()`ed; non-currently-observed ones will be `fetch()`ed when someone asks for them.

 To clarify these two phases and the `invalidate` api, here's an example:

 ### Example

 Assume our `graph` is composed of 3 compound nodes, `A`, `B` and `C`.

-> **Note**: lower level `fetch`es are in general >= to the number of compound nodes, the number of compound nodes corresponds to the user-provided `fetch` functions.
-Here we reason in terms of compound nodes though.

 The graph is arranged in this way in terms of dependencies: